lamberta/devkit-doc/native/native-stack.md

 ## Overview

-The following diagram shows the flow of data/function calls between the various components of the Game Closure SDK native stack.
+The following diagram shows the flow of data/function calls between the various components of the Game Closure DevKit native stack.
 Blocks in purple use JavaScript, those in blue use C and C++, those in green use Java, and those in orange use Objective-C++.